Farid Khan, Director & CEO, profine India Window Technology Pvt. Ltd

 One of the bespoke window systems by profine

 WFM: In India, uPVC window market size is only 8 to 9 percent of the total market for windows.
 What are the steps taken for improving the market for uPVC windows in India?

 PM: We further support the product in terms of marketing, educating about the value of the product, and conducting conferences and discussions with architects, real-estate developers, and contractors.
 We invite them to confer on the advantages of uPVC window systems and discuss the challenges faced by them in choosing/ installing window systems.
 We explain the need for adhering to quality and standards, and make them aware of the difference between the right and wrong products.

 Enquire Now for UPVC Window

-We also promote the products in events like ZAK exhibitions and conferences.
+We also promote the products at events like ZAK exhibitions and conferences.
 Such events help to spread awareness.
-We participate every year in this exhibition and find it as a great platform to spread awareness on the product and to discuss with various experts in the field who are present at the exhibition.
+We participate every year in this exhibition and find it a great platform to spread awareness of the product and to discuss with various experts in the field who are present at the exhibition.
 Such events are very helpful in order to bring the market forward.

 In Germany, for example, the percentage of uPVC windows is exceeding 70 percent and in every mature market like Austria, Russia, & North America the figures are almost the same and they mostly use uPVC.
-I bet that from 20 years from now, the market share of uPVC in India will exceed atleast 50 percent.
+I bet that 20 years from now, the market share of uPVC in India will exceed at least 50 percent.
 We will see a growth in development which is very interesting.

 Window systems from profine at Anusandhan Kendra, SASTRA University